Bhutan Tourist and

 person

-tour costs.
-The daily rate may sound high at first,
+regarding the tour costs.
+The daily rate may sound high

 all meals, guided tours, and all transportation within